Annechien Steenhuizen: NOS Journaal

 In March 2009 she became one of the regular presenters of the NOS Journaal on 3, later NOS op 3, and on 29 September, she presented the NOS Journaal for the first time at 10 pm.
 Since 1 November 2011 Steenhuizen has been one of the regular presenters on the NOS Journaal.
 She mainly presented daily newsreels and was a substitute for the Zesuurjournaal, Nieuwsuur and the late news.
 Steenhuizen presented Nieuwsuur and the late news for the first time on 13 March 2013.
 In addition, she presented an extra newsreel about the election of Pope Francis at 7 pm.
 On 13 May, she succeeded Sacha de Boer on the eight o'clock news.
 Annechien presents during the odd week numbers and Rob Trip during the even week numbers.
+"Due to family circumstances", Steenhuizen has not been seen on television since September 2024.

 Personal life

 Steenhuizen has a partner and two children.